Learn more about the International Orientation and Welcome Series for newly admitted F-1 and J-1 students starting at UB.

 If you have questions about an ELI hold, contact the English Language Institute for assistance.

 We do not recommend arriving late to UB, however, sometimes situations occur where students are delayed in coming to Buffalo.
-If you do arrive late into Buffalo, you will need to come to International Student Services to complete your ISS Check-in.
+If you do arrive late into Buffalo, you will need to complete your ISS Check-in.

 The Welcome Series sessions and activities are informative, useful, and important.
 During the Welcome Series, you can accomplish practical tasks like collecting your University ID card, opening a bank account, buying a cell phone and opening a cell phone account, and receiving immunizations.
 You will also have the opportunity to meet other students and have fun!